 Like other industries that rely on people getting together in the same location, coworking spaces took a serious hit during the pandemic.
 But in the new post-pandemic world of hybrid work, coworking spaces could get a boost from workers who enjoy the flexible schedule of remote work but still want some human interaction during the day.
 Coffee shops could get in on this trend, too—though they may want to set some ground rules to keep customers moving during busy periods.

 While the pandemic was all about athleisure, the post-pandemic world looks to be more of a mix.
 Many people will be working from home during the day, at least part of the time, and then heading out to social events in the evenings.
 Trend-watchers say the new look is likely to be a mix of comfortable-yet-structured work-appropriate pieces and fun, expressive pieces for after hours.
+The right boutique POS solution can help you determine the best selling pieces so you can deliver the fashion trends that your customers want.

 To learn how Clover can help you run your business faster and easier, connect with a Business Consultant today.